s-Himansh/Hospital-Managment-System/README.md

-A Hospital Management System in java
+Made a Hosptital Management System using Java, MySQL, JDBC driver